mmcnicol/presentations/java/streams.md

 # streams

-* stream let you process data in a declarative way
+* streams let you process data in a declarative way
 * use stream operations to express sophisticated data processing queries
 * streams can leverage multi-core architectures without you having to write a single line of multithread code
 * several operations (filter, sorted, map, collect) can be chained together to form a pipeline